-- Liver disease due to alcohol consumption.
+- Liver disease in people who drink alcohol.
 Early research shows that administering a casein protein supplement through a feeding tube for 28 days improves mental status in patients who have liver disease from alcohol consumption.
 Other early research shows that taking a casein-based formula daily for one year lowers the risk for hospitalization and infection in these patients.
-However, casein protein does not seem to reduce the risk of death.
+But casein protein does not seem to reduce the risk of death.

 - Athletic performance.
-Some early research shows that casein protein improves strength and athletic performance, while other research shows that it does not.
+Some early research shows that taking casein protein before or after exercise improves strength and athletic performance.
+But not all research agrees.
 Some research also shows that casein protein works just as well as whey protein or creatine for improving athletic performance.
-However, other research shows that whey protein is better than casein protein.
-It does not seem to matter whether casein protein is taken before or after exercise.
-But more research is needed to understand if casein protein works better in certain patients or with certain exercise regimens.
+But other research shows that whey protein is better than casein protein.

 - Cirrhosis.
-Early research shows that drinking a casein protein supplement for 4-6 days improves mental status in people with cirrhosis when compared to branched-chain amino acids (BCAA).
+Early research shows that drinking a casein protein supplement for 4-6 days improves mental status in people with cirrhosis.

-- A lung disease called chronic obstructive pulmonary disease (COPD).
+- A lung disease that makes it harder to breathe (chronic obstructive pulmonary disease or COPD).
 People with chronic obstructive pulmonary disease (COPD) often lose muscle function over time.
 Some studies show that taking casein protein along with exercise builds muscle.
-However, early research shows that taking casein protein daily for 8 weeks does not improve lung or muscle function in people with COPD.
+But early research shows that taking casein protein daily for 8 weeks does not improve lung or muscle function in people with COPD.

 - Muscle soreness after exercise.
-Early research in cyclists shows that drinking a carbohydrate beverage containing casein protein during and after cycling reduces muscle soreness.
-However, early research in strength training athletes shows that taking a specific protein supplement containing casein protein and other ingredients before and after exercise does not reduce muscle soreness.
+Early research in strength training athletes shows that taking a specific protein supplement containing casein protein and other ingredients before and after exercise does not reduce muscle soreness.

-- Acid reflux.
-Early research shows that eating a formula containing casein protein is less effective than whey protein formula for reducing symptoms of acid reflux in children with brain damage.
-However, casein protein and whey protein seem to have similar effects in infants with acid reflux.
+- Persistent heartburn.
+Early research in children with brain damage shows that a formula containing casein protein doesn't work as well as whey protein formula for reducing symptoms of heartburn.
+But casein protein and whey protein seem to have similar effects in infants with heartburn.

-- Worsening of mental function caused by liver disease (encephalopathy).
+- Reduced brain function in people with advanced liver disease (hepatic encephalopathy).
 Early research shows that taking casein protein for 3 months does not improve mental function in people with chronic liver disease.

-- Hepatitis C. Early research shows that taking casein protein daily for 12 weeks improves quality of life in people with hepatitis C infection.
+- Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
+Early research shows that taking casein protein daily for 12 weeks improves quality of life in people with hepatitis C infection.

-- High cholesterol.
+- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Most research shows that casein protein does not improve "good" or "bad" cholesterol levels in people with normal cholesterol or in people with high cholesterol.
-However, some small studies show that it might improve these levels in some people.
+But some small studies show that it might improve these levels in some people.
 Also, eating casein protein seems to lower the levels of a certain type of cholesterol called lipoprotein(a).

-- Weight loss.
+- Obesity.
 Most research shows that taking casein protein does not reduce body weight or appetite in people who are overweight or obese.
-However, some early research shows that having a liquid snack containing casein protein reduces hunger in overweight patients.
+But some early research shows that having a liquid snack containing casein protein reduces hunger in overweight patients.
 Also, early research shows that taking casein protein for 12 weeks prevents weight gain in obese people who have already lost weight.
-In overweight children, early research shows that drinking a milk drink containing casein protein daily for 12 weeks in place of water increases body weight.
+In overweight children, early research shows that drinking a milk drink containing casein protein daily for 12 weeks instead of water increases body weight.

 - Other conditions.